mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Jenna and Paul are married and have always filed jointly.
 They do not have any dependents.
 On June 10, Jenna has a major disagreement with Paul and moves out of the home.
 They are still legally married on December 31 and Jenna does not file for divorce, but she refuses to file jointly with Paul.
 What filing status can Paul use?

 A. Married filing jointly or Married filing separately
 B. Head of household
 C. Single
-D. Married filing separatelycorrect
+D. **Married filing separately correct**

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.